albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 #### Reticulum

-On your reticulum repository goto actions tab on github. and create new workflow then choose elixir.
+On your reticulum repository go to the actions tab on Github. and create a new workflow then choose elixir.

 it will create `.github/workflow/elixir.yml`